aeghost/ezfifos/README.md

 ## Objectives

-Read FileDescr FIFOs efficiantly.
+Read FileDescr FIFOs quickly.

-Asynchronous programming needs Async, LWT or EIO.

-And LWT is compatible with EIO through Lwt_eio lib, and Async.

 EZ to do, so it should stay EZ to use.

+I used LWT because it is cool and compatible with others libs (Async/EIO)

 ## Usage